andycranston/monopng/README.md

 The bulk of the work is done by the `zlib` library - in particular the `compress` method.

 There is a helper function (I think that is the correct name) called `dword` for turning an integer into a series of 4 bytes.
-It works but I am not sure if it is coded in the most elegant or Pythonic way.
+It works but I am not sure if I have coded it in the most elegant or Pythonic way.

 --------------------------------